nafeu-khan/algoclan/Readme.md

 2. **Third-Party API Integration**:
    - Fetch weather data using the OpenWeather API.
-   - Retrieve weather details based on lon and lat.
+   - Retrieve weather details based on lon and lat for the given city.

 3. **REST API Endpoints**:
    - **User Authentication**: